JanAdell/OrangeJuice-Engine/README.md

 ### General Use

-Just download our latest release either in our repositorie's releases page or clicking [here](https://github.com/JanAdell/OrangeJuice-Engine/releases), unzip the file, and execute **OrangeJuice_Engine.exe**.
+Just download our latest release either in our repository's releases page or clicking [here](https://github.com/JanAdell/OrangeJuice-Engine/releases), unzip the file, and execute **OrangeJuice_Engine.exe**.

 From there feel free to play around with the UI, load any models (either the ones on the Assets folder or your own) or do any action you want.
 Feel free, if you encounter an error, to report it [here](https://github.com/JanAdell/OrangeJuice-Engine/issues).